 Most people opt for the 5-day El Mirador hike rather than the expensive helicopter flight.

-The hike to El Mirador and back is just over 80 km.
+The hike there and back is just over 80 km.
 You spend two days walking through the jungle to reach the site.
 The third day is spent exploring the ancient plazas and temples, surrounded by nothing but jungle and wildlife.
 You have a good chance of seeing toucans, howler monkeys, spider monkeys, coatis and more.

 After learning about the incredible city of El Mirador, and watching the sunset from one of the tallest Mayan temples, you’ll spend your fourth and fifth days tracing your steps back to the village of Carmelita where you started the trek from.